yangliu28/swarm_robot_ros_sim/swarm_robot_description/README.md

 load command lines in terminal so that a robot can be easily added or deleted

+simulation result comparison with collision and without collision

 least amount of computation to do everything

 a light weight program to detect potential collision, arrange the priority of robots when collision is going to happen